 The Hohem iSteady Mobile Plus is another excellent product that has a ton to offer content creators.
 While still finite, the central panoramic axis can rotate 600 degrees while the secondary and tertiary pivots each rotate 320 degrees.
 Working in concert, the mechanical range of panning, tilting, and rolling offers a treasure trove of capabilities for photo nerds and video geeks alike.
 We love how customizable the settings are on the iSteady Mobile Plus.
-There are options for reversing the joystick controls, adjusting the speed of the pan, adjusting the speed of the zoom… The list goes on and on.
+There are options for reversing the joystick controls, adjusting the speed of the pan, adjusting the speed of the zoom — the list goes on and on.
 Nearly every setting on the gimbal can be customized to your preferences.
 To top it off, Hohem packed the gimbal, the tripod, and the cord up into a nice low-profile case.

 Although we prize the iSteady Mobile Plus, we found a few small flaws.
-It's not ideal that balancing is required every time you attach your iPhone or that it must be rebalanced to switch between portrait and landscape mode.
-We've tested gimbals that require minimal balancing and switch between modes with the push of a button.
-We also found that the tripod's rubber feet and thin arms allow for a bit of swaying and wiggling while in use.
+Balancing is required every time you attach your iPhone, and you must rebalance to switch between portrait and landscape mode, which is not ideal.
+Other gimbals we tested require minimal balancing and switch between modes with the push of a button.
+We also found the rubber feet and thin arms on the tripod allow for a bit of swaying and wiggling during use.
 This can be annoying while shooting a time-lapse or other shot that requires absolutely no camera movement — in fact, it might even ruin the images altogether.
 Still, we think the Hohem iSteady Mobile Plus is an excellent option for those looking for an iPhone gimbal with a substantial mechanical range that can be fine-tuned beyond settings that other manufacturers seem to have overlooked.

-If you're looking for an entirely different take on iPhone gimbals, DJI offers a unique product called the Osmo Pocket.
-This camera/gimbal combo is a self-contained device that saves files to an onboard MicroSD card.
+If you're looking for an entirely different take on iPhone gimbals, DJI offers a unique product called the DJI Pocket 2.
+This camera/gimbal combo is a self-contained device that saves files to an onboard MicroSD card (purchased separately).
 However, it also uses a Lightning adapter to directly integrate with an iPhone, or it can be linked to your phone using a Bluetooth signal.
 Once connected, the touchscreen of the phone unlocks a wide variety of custom settings and capabilities.
-We were impressed by the camera resolution offered by the Osmo Pocket — it's able to shoot 4K Ultra HD at a 60p frame rate and 64MP photos.
+We were impressed by the camera resolution offered by the Pocket 2-- it's able to shoot 4K Ultra HD at a 60p frame rate and 64MP photos.
 This model uses DJI's Active Track 3.0 — integrated software that tracks a moving person or object.
 Our testing team found this version to be a great improvement upon the Active Track 2.0 offered by the original Osmo Pocket.
 Another improvement from the previous Pocket is the addition of a removable joystick that allows the user to manually pan and roll the gimbal arm while shooting.
 Finally, the Pocket 2 includes a tripod attachment that uses the industry-standard ¼" mount.

 Why You Should Trust Us